chriskpeterson/vuepress2/docs/writingsamples.md

 For this project I helped the team identify gaps in the information provided to customers.
 I converted a PDF setup sheet into an HTML walkthrough deliverable.

 [Writing sample](poly-mtr.md)

-### Poly P15 Peronal Video Bar

-Led the documentation development for the P15 personal video bar.
-This was part of a high priority campaign to provide high quality devices to for the hybrid workforce.

-As part of this program, I participated in the overall documenation strategy for the P series program.

-### Poly VideoOS Device Mode UX Copy

 ## Hewlett Packard Enterprise